dcrommie/walbrook/src/markdown-pages/about.md

   Melbourne.
 Before founding Walbrook, Damien worked at Deutsche Asset & Wealth Management before joining the Swiss wealth manager Julius Baer in 2015 as an Executive Director in the London office.
-lifedescription: Damien is Treasurer and Board Member of The Lab Network, and was a founding trustee of Akwaaba, a London-based charity supporting refugees, asylum seekers and other migrants.
+lifedescription: Damien is Treasurer and Board Member of The Lab Network, which runs tech clubs for neurodiverse young people.
+He was previously a founding trustee of Akwaaba, a London-based charity supporting refugees, asylum seekers and other migrants.
 He now lives in Melbourne with his wife and two sons.
 page: true
 careertitle: Work
 lifetitle: Life